Floorp-Projects/Floorp/taskcluster/docs/taskgraph.rst

 Concepts
 --------

-* *Task Kind* - Tasks are grouped by kind, where tasks of the same kind do not have interdependencies but have substantial similarities, and may depend on tasks of other kinds.
+* *Task Kind* - Tasks are grouped by kind, where tasks of the same kind have substantial similarities or share common processing logic.
 Kinds are the primary means of supporting diversity, in that a developer can add a new kind to do just about anything without impacting other kinds.

 * *Task Attributes* - Tasks have string attributes by which can be used for filtering.
 Attributes are documented in :doc:`attributes`.